atulvinod/flutter_great_places/README.md

-# nativefeatues
+# Flutter Great places

-A new Flutter project.
+A project to learn native device features such as camera input, sqflite etc

 ## Getting Started